ActiveVisionLab/gaussctrl/README.md

 ### Customize Your Data

-We recommend to pre-process your data to 512x512, and follow [this page](https://docs.nerf.studio/quickstart/custom_dataset.html) to process your data.
+We recommend to pre-process your data to 512x512, and following [this page](https://docs.nerf.studio/quickstart/custom_dataset.html) to process your data.

-## Get Started
+## :arrow_forward: Get Started
 ![Method](./assets/method.png)

 ### 1. Train a 3DGS
-To get started, you firstly need to train your 3DGS model.
+To get started, you first need to train your 3DGS model.
 We use `splatfacto` from NeRFStudio.

 ```bash
 ns-train splatfacto --output-dir {output/folder} --experiment-name EXPEIMENT_NAME nerfstudio-data --data {path/to/your/data}